rezamauliadi/slate/source/includes/callback/_accept-payment-callback.md

 ## Accept Payment Callback

-Accept payment callback will be sent to you if there is a payment status that changed to `SUCCESSFUL`, `CANCELED`, or `FAILED`.
+Accept payment callback will be sent to you if there is a payment status that changed to `SUCCESSFUL`, `CANCELLED`, or `FAILED`.
 Please make sure that you have set the **Accept Payment** callback URL on the [Flip for Business dashboard](https://business.flip.id/settings/api-setting).

 <aside class="warning">
   <p>